tourware/sdk-php/README.md

 [![Build Status][ico-github]][link-github]
 [![Total Downloads][ico-downloads]][link-downloads]

-Official PHP client for the tourware REST-API.
+Official PHP client for the tourware© REST-API.
 Its goal is to provide common ground for all tourware©-related code in PHP.

 ## Install